Free Event

 Wharton Experience

 Every business school has its own quirks based on location and the local community.
-For anyone who isn’t able to experience the city for themselves before committing, or is interested in learning more, here’s an in-depth look at what life will be like as a Wharton MBA student in Philadelphia.
+For anyone who isn’t able to experience the city for themselves before committing, or is interested in learning more, here’s an in-depth look at what student life is like at Wharton.

 We Are Wharton | MBA Program